jlink-blog/jlink-blog.github.io/_drafts/team_as_in_team_sport.md

 ---
 title: "Team as in Team Sport"
-description: "Are Team Sports a Good Analogy for Team Work?"
+description: "Are Team Sports a Good Analogy for Agile Team Work?"
 status: draft
 categories: [team]
 tags: